archan937/stack_tracy/README.md

 Your default browser will be launched in which the stack events will be displayed.

-When passing no path, `tracy` will look for `./stack_events.csv` and display it in the browser:
+When passing no path, `tracy` will look for `./stack_events.csv` and display it in the browser.
+When not found, it will display the last processed stack tree:

     $ tracy